How to Test Android Applications - part 2Testing

 - Battery life can allow the app to operate at expected charge volumes

-- Application operation if used when battery is removed Battery usage and data leaks
+- Application operation is used when the battery is removed Battery usage and data leaks

 - New features and updates do not introduce new battery usage and data